yugabyte/yugabyte-db/docs/content/latest/api/ysql/extensions.md

 ### Server Programming Interface (spi) module

 The `spi` module lets developers use the [Server Programming Interface (SPI)](https://www.postgresql.org/docs/11/spi.html) to use the C programming language to create user-defined functions and stored procedures and to run YSQL queries directly against YugabyteDB.
 In YugabyteDB, the following four (of the five) extensions provided in the `spi` module can be used:
-The specific extensions currently supported in YSQL are:

-- `insert_username`: functions for tracking who changed a table
+- `insert_username`: Functions for tracking who changed a table.
 - `moddatetime`: Functions for tracking last modification time
-- `autoinc`: functions for autoincrementing fields
+- `autoinc`: Functions for autoincrementing fields.
-- `refint`: functions for implementing referential integrity
+- `refint`: Functions for implementing referential integrity.

 #### Example